-Microservices architectures make it possible to launch new products faster, support greater scale, and be more responsive to customer demands.
-With multiple modern data models, fault tolerance in any scenario, and the flexibility to deploy across multiple environments, Redis Enterprise enables developers and operators to optimize their data layer for a microservices architecture.
+Microservice architectures make it possible to launch new products faster, help them scale easier, and respond better to customer demands.
+With its multiple modern data models, fault tolerance in any scenario, multi-tenancy for isolation, and the flexibility to deploy across multiple environments, Redis Enterprise enables developers and operators to optimize their data layer for a microservices architecture.

 Microservices-based applications enable strategic digital transformation and cloud migration initiatives

 Microservices is an architecture style that has helped development teams create better software, faster, and minimize the costs and complexity of application modernization.
 As a result, microservices architectures have been adopted across all industries, for projects that justifiably can be labeled “digital transformation initiatives” as well as for more mundane but important tasks such as bootstrapping cloud deployments.